-In formulating the Medium-Term Management Plan 2023 (Plan 2023), in addition to introducing ROIC as a management indicator, we newly identified important aspects

-(materiality) for the acceleration of ESG management and set each indicator.
-Please refer to DP.20-21 for the results of the key performance indicators related to materiality.
+In formulating the Medium-Term Management Plan 2023 (Plan 2023), in addition to introducing ROIC as a management indicator, we newly identified important aspects (materiality) for the acceleration of ESG management and set each indicator.
+Please refer to P.20-21 for the results of the key performance indicators related to materiality.

-Medium- to Long-term Management Indicators
+■ Medium- to Long-term Management Indicators

-FY2024.3 Targets FY2031.3 Targets FY2051.3 Targets Profitability indicators ROIC1 Nearly 5% Nearly 7%2 Financial soundness Debt equity ratio Nearly 0.7% indicators Shareholders' equi ty ratio Nearly 50% Shareholder returns Payout ratio 30% or higher Investment for g rowth 500.0 billion yen3 > 1,450.0 billion yen Domestic Energy 174.0 billion yen3 > 520.0 billion yen4 International Energ у 168.0 billion yen3 > 550.0 billion yen4 Life & Business S olutions Business 158.0 billion yen3 > 380.0 billion yen Investment for q uality improvement 237.0 billion yen3 > 550.0 billion yen Materiality key performance Establishing lifestyles Number of customer accounts 10 million or more indicators (KPI) to the new normal Customer satisfaction rate 90% Enhancing resilience of Number of serious accidents Continued zero s serious accidents customers and society Build resilient energy supply facilities Implementation of measures for or disaste er prevention and aging pipes2 Achieving a low-carbon/ CO 2 emissions of Daigas Group 27.02 million to ns (5 million tons reduction from FY201 8.3) Carbon-neutral Society Percentage of renewables in our power generation portfolio in Japan Nearly 50%2 Carbon undness Debt equity ratio Shareholders' equity ratio International Energy International Energy Life & Business S Int for quality improvement (KPI) Establishing lifestyles and businesses adjusted to the new normal Enhancing resilience of customers and society Contribution to developing renewables capacity on a global basis 2.5 GW 5.0 GW2 Neutral Avoided emissions (Baseline: FY2017.3) 10 million tons2 Number of our participation in local governments' activities 14 cases that support the realization of value Number of joint efforts with local communities 170 times for a sustainable future Appropriate new supplier ratio 100% Number of serious violations of laws and regulations Continued zero serious violations Employee attitude survey Maintained and improved employee engagement2 Annual average hours of training per employee Development of human resource ce and w ork environment improvement 2 Percentage of female officers/Percentage of female Directors6 20% or more2 Percentage of women in members newly promoted to middle management positions 30% or more2 Percentage of women in new recruits for career-track positions Continue 30% or more2
+cong-term Mana FY2024.3 FY2031.3 EV2051 2 Targets Targets FY2051.3 Targets Striving to achieve Profitability indicators s ROIC1 Nearly 5% Nearly 7%2 carbon neutrality by 2050 Financial soundness Debt equity ratio Nearly 0.7% carbon neutranty by 2000 ndicators Shareholders' equi ty ratio Nearly 50% In light of the growing demands of Shareholder returns Payout ratio 30% or higher society for responses to climate change, the Daigas Group aims to nvestment for (growth 500.0 billion yen3 1,450.0 billion yen4 become carbon neutral by 2050.
+We Domestic Energy 174.0 billion yen3 520.0 billion yen4 plan to reach the goal through International Energy у 168.0 billion yen3 550.0 billion yen4 decarbonization of our gas and electricity by introducing methanation Life & Business So olutions Business 158.0 billion yen3 380.0 billion yen4 technology, which uses hydrogen nvestment for o quality improvement 237.0 billion yen3 550.0 billion yen4 generated by renewable energy, and Materiality key Establishing lifestyles Number of customer accounts 10 million or more by increasing the share of renewable in our power generation portfolio. performance ndicators (KPI) and businesses adjusted to the new normal Customer satisfaction rate 90% Further, we announced our "Carbon Enhancing resilience of Number of serious accidents Continued ze ero serious accidents Neutral Vision" in January 2021 to customers and society Build resilient energy supply facilities Implementation of measures for d isaster prevention and aging pipes2 indicate our efforts to ach this goal. indicate our efforts to achieve Achieving a low-carbon/ CO2 emissions of Daigas Group 27.02 mill ion tons5 (5 million tons reduction from FY2018.3) Under that Vision, we release carbon-neutral society Percentage of renewables in our power generation portfolio in Japan Nearly 50%2 Carbon "Energy Transition 2030 (ET2030)," Contribution to developing renewables capacity on a global basis 2.5 GW 5.0 GW2 Neutral which outlines the overall path towar Avoided emissions (Baseline: FY2017.3) 10 million tons2 a low-carbon/decarbonized energy transition, in March 2023.
+In ET2030 Building foundations Number of our participation in local governments' activities 14 cases we declared new CO 2 emissions that support the realization of value Number of joint efforts with local communities 170 times reduction targets for FY2031.3 for for a sustainable future for a sustainable future Appropriate new supplier ratio 100% the Group.
+Number of serious violations of laws and regulations Continued zero serious violations Please refer to ☐P.39-40 Employee attitude survey Maintained and improve d employee engagement2 for details of Annual average hours of training per employee Development of human resource a nd work environment improvement2 "Energy Transition 2030."
+Percentage of female officers/Percentage of female Directors6 20% or more2 Percentage of women in members newly promoted to middle management positions 30% or more2 Percentage of women in new recruits for career-track positions Continue 30% or more2